iree-org/iree/integrations/tensorflow/e2e/README.md

 The `@tf_test_utils.compile_modules` decorator on tests takes a `backends=` keyword argument.
-This argument should be a Python list of backends, which accepts the same keys as the `--target_backends` flags.
+This argument should be a Python list of backends, which accepts the same keys as the `--override_backends` flags.

 Example: